 - All the children start the day in the sun.
-If a child breaks a rule from the school code, they are given a warning and an adult will speak to them about their behaviour. - If they break a rule again, then their name is moved to The Cloud.
+If a child breaks a rule from the school code they are given a warning and an adult will speak to them about their behaviour. - If they break a rule again, then their name is moved to the white cloud.
 They then miss a proportion of their 'Sparkle Time'.
-See the table below.
+The length of time of this depends on the severity of their behaviour.
 The parents/carers will be informed at the end of the day/pick up that day if they have been in the cloud. - If they break another rule and they are already in the cloud, their name is then moved to the rain cloud.
 This may mean they miss some more sparkle time or have to see SLT depending on the severity of the action. - Conversely, if a child does something really well (a good piece of work, good listening etc.) then they go into the rainbow and they receive a rainbow sticker.
 The parents/carers will be informed at the end of the day/pick up that day if they have been in the cloud.